tweag/python-monorepo-example/2018-08-22-capabilities-via.md

 these instances.
 Haskell's instance resolution is simply not equipped for this.

-The bottom line is: an insane lot of boilerplate.
+The bottom line is: an insane amount of boilerplate.
 Custom type class definitions.
 A slew of instances at each main entry point (where a concrete type is defined for the monad).